NicosNicolaou16/Pokedex_Compose_Multi_Module/README.md

 # Pokedex Compose Multi-Module

-This Pokedex - Pokemon app is a project that contain and apply the latest Android technologies recommended by Google such as Multi Module Example Jetpack Compose, the new way to build the design.
+This Pokedex Pokémon app is a project that incorporates the latest Android technologies recommended by Google, such as Multi-Module Architecture and Jetpack Compose, the new standard for building UI.
-Also, it contains some other important technologies such as Room Database, KSP, Hilt Dependencies Injection, the new Shared Element Transaction and new Navigation Type Safety.
+It also utilizes important technologies like Room Database, KSP, Hilt for dependency injection, the new Shared Element Transition, and the latest Navigation with Type Safety.

 # Examples